 Whilst we have total faith in using recycled papers on a commercial basis, here are the key facts to allow you to make an informed choice for your own retail or commercial printing requirements.

 Defining Recycled Papers

-There are varying definitions of genuine recycled paper.
+There are varying definitions that encompass paper that has been idntified as recycled.
 General thinking is to encourage the highest post-consumer recycled content whenever possible, providing that the material remains 'fit for purpose' and performance criteria are taken into consideration.

-Whilst the National Association of Paper Merchants was wound down in 2013 their criteria for categorising and certifying recycled paper is still valid today.
+Whilst the National Association of Paper Merchants was wound down in 2013 their criteria for categorising and certifying paper recycling is still valid today.

 Recycled paper that carries the NAPM Recycled Logo must contain a minimum of 75% genuine waste, which is defined as:

 - Converters waste: waste which has left the mill and is generated from a cutting or slitting operation undertaken to meet a commercial order.